ALEX CONABEARE, CHAIR OF GOVERNORS, CO-OPTED GOVERNOR

 Alex grew up in London, attending an independent school centrally which gave him a broad and varied education.
 He studied Physiology and Pharmacology at university in Bristol before returning to London and developing a career in Marketing and Digital within Financial Services and Professional Services.
 A father of two, he is proud that his daughter is a founding pupil at the Earl’s Court Free School and believes that the principles set out for the school are very important for the well rounded and confident development of our children.

 The role of governor for the schools has given him the opportunity to apply his skills in support of the schools' vision and development and he is proud to hold the position.

 Term of office, three years.
-Elected April 2015.
+Appointed April 2021.